AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/transaction-reports-billable-apis.md

 -->

-## Fakturerbara formulärbaserade AEM {#billable--form-centric-aem-workflows}
+## Fakturerbara formulärbaserade AEM-arbetsflöden {#billable--form-centric-aem-workflows}

-Tilldela uppgifter och dokumenttjänster steg i formulärbaserade AEM-arbetsflöden redovisas som transaktioner.
+Tilldela uppgifter och dokumenttjänster i formulärbaserade AEM-arbetsflöden redovisas som transaktioner.
 Om ett arbetsflödessteg redovisar en transaktion och arbetsflödet inte kan slutföras, återförs inte antalet transaktioner.

 <!--
 Assign task and document services steps of Form-centric AEM Workflows on OSGi and all the renditions of interactive communication and are accounted as transactions.
 Previewing an interactive communication on the author instance and previewing on the publish instance using Agent UI are not accounted as transactions.
 If a workflow step accounts a transaction and the workflow fails to complete, the transaction count is not reversed.